keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 First of all, Keptn and ArgoCD need to be installed and enabled on the same cluster.
-The reason is we need to have ArgoCD performing the actual deployment of the application and Keptn performing the advanced application health checks.
+The reason is, we want to have ArgoCD performing the actual deployment of the application and Keptn executing the advanced application health checks.

-Additionally, we will need to install an ArgoCD extension, which will consist of React application extending the ArgoCD UI, implemented as [ArgoCD UI Application Tab Extension](https://argo-cd.readthedocs.io/en/stable/developer-guide/extensions/ui-extensions/#application-tab-extensions) and a proxy allowing Keptn (which will work as a backend service)
+Additionally, we will need to have an ArgoCD extension, which will consist of React application extending the ArgoCD UI, implemented as [ArgoCD UI Application Tab Extension](https://argo-cd.readthedocs.io/en/stable/developer-guide/extensions/ui-extensions/#application-tab-extensions) and a proxy allowing Keptn (which will work as a backend service)